opencontainers/distribution-spec/spec.md

 - **Image Index**: a manifest containing a list of manifests, defined under the OCI Image Spec <sup>[apdx-6](#appendix)</sup>.
 - **Image Manifest**: a manifest containing a config descriptor and an indexed list of layers, commonly used for container images, defined under the OCI Image Spec <sup>[apdx-2](#appendix)</sup>.
 - **Config**: a blob referenced in the image manifest which contains metadata.
 Config is defined under the OCI Image Spec <sup>[apdx-4](#appendix)</sup>.
 - **Object**: one conceptual piece of content stored as blobs with an accompanying manifest.
-(This was previously described as an "artifact", and has been renamed to avoid confusion with the "artifactType" of manifests which implement the [referrers API](#listing-referrers))
+(This was previously described as an "artifact")
 - **Descriptor**: a reference that describes the type, metadata and content address of referenced content.
 Descriptors are defined under the OCI Image Spec <sup>[apdx-5](#appendix)</sup>.
 - **Digest**: a unique identifier created from a cryptographic hash of a Blob's content.
 Digests are defined under the OCI Image Spec <sup>[apdx-3](#appendix)</sup>
 - **Tag**: a custom, human-readable manifest identifier
 - **Subject**: an association from one manifest to another, typically used to attach an artifact to an image.
-The subject field is included in the image manifest.
 - **Referrers List**: a list of manifests with a subject relationship to a specified digest.
 The referrers list is generated with a [query to a registry](#listing-referrers).

 ## Notational Conventions